SaddasLB/dotfiles/README.md

 print -> screenshot
 ctrl+print -> color picker

-super+shift+w -> change wallpaper with kitty
+super+shift+w -> change theme with kitty

-setting a theme: open ranger and press x on an image
+setting a theme:
+- open ranger and press x on an image
+- super+shift+w -> change theme with kitty
+- use script + image path

+to edit the hyprland conf files use the hyprconf alias

 packages: nano-syntax-highlighting hypridle hyprlock